 How much of an economic impact can we expect from increased mining in the Uravan Mineral Belt in southwestern Colorado?

-The most productive and economic deposits or uranium and vanadium minerals are in a relatively small area in southwestern Colorado that is referred to as the Uravan Mineral Belt.
+The most productive and economic deposits or uranium and vanadium minerals are in a relatively small area in southwestern Colorado that is referred to geologically as the Uravan Mineral Belt.
 The long-term outlook for the area is favorable.
 An increase in the price of uranium and vanadium and an expanded market would result in increased production.
-Significant reserves exist on the DOE lease blocks.
+Significant reserves exist on the DOE lease tracts.
 The known reserves and the favorable geology for undiscovered potential resources are expected to result in the Uravan Mineral Belt as being a source of uranium and vanadium ore for many years to come.

 How will DOE keep the community informed about the ULP?